-A call from Helping Hands.org to a member company of the New England Council PDCA for an interior painting service estimate instead lead to a community service project that provided Helping Hands $20,000 in labor and materials free of charge.
+A call from Helping Hands Monkey Helpers to a member company of the New England Council PDCA for an interior painting service estimate instead lead to a community service project that provided Helping Hands $20,000 in labor and materials free of charge.

-Established in 1979, Helping Hands Monkey Helpers for the Disabled breeds, raises and trains capuchin monkeys to provide in-home assistance to people living with sever injuries and other disabilities.
+Established in 1979, Helping Hands Monkey Helpers for the Disabled breeds, raises and trains capuchin monkeys to provide in-home assistance to people living with severe injuries and other disabilities.

 30 members of the Council showed up on Friday November 30th to transform a drab work space into a cool, soothing and sophisticated work environment.
 Benjamin Moore designer Stacey White provided the 5 color design, and thanks to the efforts of Benjamin Moore sales rep Kevin Scopetski, the company generously donated over 50 gallons of their Aura paint.